Singing Revolution: Lithuania

 Between 1956 and 1987, open public resistance to the Soviet regime was rare.
 It became more persistent in the 1970s and 1980s.
 One example of this could be the Kaunas events of 1972.
-Many popular singers often used the poetry of nationalist poets such as Bernardas Brazdžionis or Justinas Marcinkevičius, as the lyrics of their songs.
-In 1987 the Rock March also promoted awareness of the issue among the people.
+Many popular singers often used the poetry of nationalist poets, such as Bernardas Brazdžionis or Justinas Marcinkevičius, as the lyrics of their songs.
+In 1987, the Rock March also promoted awareness of the issue among the people.

-In 1987, various organisations (mainly environmental ones) were founded.
+In 1987, various organizations (mainly environmental ones) were founded.
 On 3 June 1988, the Sąjūdis, a political and social movement, was established.
-Some initiators of this movement were active members of environmental organisations, established in 1987 (e. g.
-Zigmas Vaišvila, Gintaras Songaila).
-Initially, this organisation supported the regime, but in early autumn of the same year after Lithuania-wide growth, it became an opposing force to the CPL.
+Some initiators of this movement were active members of environmental organizations, established in 1987 (e.g. Zigmas Vaišvila, Gintaras Songaila).
+Initially, this organization supported the regime, but in early autumn of the same year, after Lithuania-wide growth, it became an opposing force to the CPL.

-In response to this, Sąjūdis became a more centralised organisation.
+In response to this, Sąjūdis became a more centralized organization.
 The active nationalist opposition (mostly the Lithuanian Liberty League) towards the regime culminated in various public protests.
 The most notorious of them took place on 28 October 1988, which ended up with violent dispersal.
 The resulting public anger caused resignations in the Communist Party of Lithuania (including the then-First Secretary of the party, Ringaudas Songaila, who served just over a year) and replaced them with more moderate members.

 As the CPL leadership changed, it decided to return Vilnius Cathedral, formerly used as a museum of fine arts, to the Catholic community on 21 October 1988.
-The national anthem of Lithuania and the traditional national Tricolore were legalised in Lithuania on 18 November 1988, officially replacing the flag and the anthem of the Lithuanian Soviet Socialist Republic.
-It was followed by the recognition of the Lithuanian language as a state language, what meant that it became the sole legal language on an institutional level.
-The latter change was instrumental in the removal of some officials (e. g.
-Nikolai Mitkin, who served as the Second Secretary of the CPL), but fueled tensions in Polish and Russian speaking communities.
+The national anthem of Lithuania and the traditional national Tricolore were legalized in Lithuania on 18 November 1988, officially replacing the flag and the anthem of the Lithuanian Soviet Socialist Republic.
+It was followed by the recognition of the Lithuanian language as a state language, which meant that it became the sole legal language on an institutional level.
+The latter change was instrumental in the removal of some officials (e.g. Nikolai Mitkin, who served as the Second Secretary of the CPL), but fueled tensions in Polish and Russian speaking communities.